-- 1. Completed Application for Graduate Admission - International students have a separate application procedure.
-Please contact the Office of International Student Services at (626) 815-3055 or email iss@apu.edu. - 3.
-A \$45 nonrefundable application fee - 4.
-Official transcripts from all institutions leading to, and awarding, the applicant's baccalaureate degree and all post-baccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center: Admissions at Azusa Pacific University.
-Students' sealed copies will not be considered official.) - 5.
-Bachelor's degree from a regionally accredited institution - 6.
-Minimum undergraduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criterion if competency can be shown.) - 7.
-Three recommendation letters or forms submitted by principals or district administrators who have current knowledge of the applicant's academic ability and potential for service in school administration - Letter to the dean describing educational goals as well as short- and long-term professional goals - Résumé or Statement of Experience, verifying with supervisor signatures at least three years of full-time service under a "basic" credential (i.e., Teaching, Pupil Personnel Services, Library, School Nurse etc.) - 10.Valid California teaching, services, or designated subject credential - 11.Successful completion of the CBEST - 12.
+International students have a separate application procedure.
+Please contact the Office of International Student Services at (626) 812-3055 or email iss@apu.edu.

+- 1. Completed Application for Graduate Admission - 2.
+A \$45 nonrefundable application fee - 3.
+Official transcripts from all institutions leading to, and awarding, the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center: Admissions at Azusa Pacific University.
+Students' sealed copies will not be considered official.) - 4.
+Bachelor's degree from a regionally accredited institution - 5.
+Minimum baccalaureate or master's grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criterion if competency can be shown.)

+- 6. Three recommendation letters or forms submitted by principals or district administrators who have current knowledge of the applicant's academic ability and potential for service in school administration - Letter to the dean describing educational goals as well as short- and long-term professional goals - Résumé or Statement of Experience, verifying with supervisor signatures at least three years of full-time service under a "basic" credential (i.e., Teaching, Pupil Personnel Services, Library, School Nurse, etc.) - 9.
+Valid California teaching, services, or designated subject credential - 10.
+Successful completion of the CBEST - 11.
 International students who have graduated from a college or university where English was not the principal language must provide evidence of a minimum TOEFL score of 550.

-Internship candidates must also submit;
+Internship candidates must also submit:

-- 13. Contract or letter verifying administrative offer of employment, and Terms and Agreements form signed by the superintendent or designee - 14.
+- Contract or letter verifying administrative offer of employment, and Terms and Agreements form signed by the superintendent or designee - 13.
 Letter from the employing district superintendent or designee nominating the student for the internship credential and expressing a willingness to participate in the process

-Graduate Center: Admissions Azusa Pacific University 901 E. Alosta Ave.
-PO Box 7000 Azusa, CA 91702-7000
+Graduate Center: Admissions Azusa Pacific University PO Box 7000 Azusa, CA 91702-7000

-568 E. Foothill Blvd.
-Azusa, CA 91702-7000

-(626) 815-4570 Fax: (626) 815-4545
+Located at: 568 E. Foothill Blvd.
+Azusa, CA 91702-7000 (626) 815-4570 Fax: (626) 815-4545 Email: graduatecenter@apu.edu Website: www.apu.edu

-Email: graduatecenter@apu.edu

-Office of International Student Services

-Azusa Pacific University
+Office of International Student Services Azusa Pacific University PO Box 7000 Azusa, CA 91702-7000 USA (626) 812-3055 Fax: (626) 815-3801 Email: iss@apu.edu

-901 E. Alosta Ave.

-PO Box 7000

-Azusa, CA 91702-7000 USA

-(626) 812-3055

-- Twelve semester units of undergraduate or graduate course work in education - For each year of verified, full-time teaching experience, three units of undergraduate prerequisites may be waived. - Candidates without previous course work in mainstreaming of special needs students are required to take EDUC 530 Introduction to Individual Differences. - Candidates without introductory skills in educational use of computers are required to either show proficiency or complete EDUC 500 Technology and the K-12 Educator or Educ 511 Foundations in Educational Technology or equivalent prior to registering for EDUC 516 Technology for the School Administrator.
+- Twelve semester units of undergraduate or graduate course work in education - For each year of verified, full-time teaching experience, three units of undergraduate prerequisites may be waived. - Candidates without previous course work in mainstreaming of special needs students are required to take EDUC 530. - Candidates without introductory skills in educational use of computers are required to either show proficiency or complete EDUC 500 or EDUC 511 or equivalent prior to registering for EDUC 516.

 To maintain a consistent and current level of instruction, each student is required to purchase or show proof of ownership of a designated laptop and software.
 APU's laptop labs allow students to plug into docking stations and access the latest technology at all times.
 Often, the required purchase of the laptop and software can be budgeted into student loans.
-For further information, please contact the Office of Graduate Student Financial Services, (626) 815-4570.
+For further information, please contact the Office of Graduate Student Financial Services within the Graduate Center, (626) 815-4570.